mishka81/asocialnet/README.md

-asocialnet
+samplesocialnet

 ==========

-Asocial network app written with Ruby On Rails
+Sample social network app written with Ruby On Rails